Contributed by: Alycia Pirmohamed Published: 09/10/2019 Article, Comment, Poetry, Short story Themes: RSL Literature Matters Award

 Marina Warner looks at the interactions of stories and power in unsettled times.

 Only Connect is a thrice-weekly letter from the RSL, helping us to stay close to one another in these times of isolation.
 In each edition a member of the RSL community will introduce you to a recording or article from the RSL’s library that means something to them.
 Enter your email address below to subscribe.

 The Royal Society of Literature is a registered charity and receives no government funding.
 Discover how to donate and sponsor the RSL.

 Sign up to our monthly e newsletter to find out about forthcoming RSL events and news and information from other literary organisations.

-We are pleased to announce the longlist for the RSL Ondaatje Prize 2020 for books (fiction, non-fict …
+We are pleased to announce that the winner of the £10,000 RSL Christopher Bland Prize 2020 is Michel …

-We are delighted to announce the winners of our A Room of My Own competition for 14-18 year olds.
-Cl …
+We are delighted to announce the winners of our Tall Tales, Short Stories competition for 14-18 year …